-The Alternative A (Proposed Action) is in conformance with the land use plan terms and conditions as required by 43 CFR 1610.5-3(a).
-Any action in the Rock Springs Field Office is subject to requirements established by the Green River Resource Management Plan (RMP) (1997).
-The Great Divide Basin HMA has been designated as suitable for long-term, sustained wild horse use in the Rock Springs Field Office area.
-The proposed capture and removal conforms to the land use decisions and resource management goals and objectives of the Green River RMP.
+The proposed action is in conformance with the land use plan terms and conditions as required by 43 CFR 1610.5-3(a).
+Any action in the Rock Springs or Rawlins Field Offices is subject to requirements established by the Green River Resource Management Plan (RMP) (1997) and the Rawlins Resource Management Plan (2008), respectively.
+The Adobe Town and Salt Wells Creek HMAs Complex has been designated as suitable for long-term, sustained wild horse use in the Rock Springs and Rawlins field office areas.
+The proposed capture and removal conforms to the land use decisions and resource management goals and objectives of the Green River and Rawlins RMPs.